Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Carlton North - Princes Hill has a median taxpayer income of $63,274 and an average income of $103,942 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2022.
-This is notably high compared to Greater Melbourne's median income of $54,892 and average income of $73,761.
-Based on Wage Price Index growth of 12.16% since financial year 2022, estimated incomes as of September 2025 would be approximately $70,968 (median) and $116,581 (average).
-According to census data, household, family, and personal incomes in Carlton North - Princes Hill rank highly nationally, between the 86th and 91st percentiles.
-Income brackets show that 30.6% of individuals earn between $1,500 and $2,999, which is consistent with broader trends across the area at 32.8%.
-Economic strength is evident with 39.1% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+Carlton North - Princes Hill SA2 had a median taxpayer income of $63,274 and an average income of $103,942 in financial year 2022.
+These figures are significantly higher than Greater Melbourne's median income of $54,892 and average income of $73,761.
+By September 2025, based on a 12.16% increase from the Wage Price Index since financial year 2022, estimated incomes would be approximately $70,968 (median) and $116,581 (average).
+According to census data, household, family, and personal incomes in Carlton North - Princes Hill rank between the 86th and 90th percentiles nationally.
+The income bracket of $1,500 - 2,999 captures 30.6% of the community's individuals (2,679), which is consistent with broader trends across the area showing 32.8% in the same category.
+Economic strength is evident as 39.1% of households achieve high weekly earnings exceeding $3,000, supporting elevated consumer spending.
 High housing costs consume 16.4% of income, but strong earnings place disposable income at the 84th percentile nationally.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income